How to start an online business in Canada!

 Based on this you can classify your business into either of these 3 possible categories.

 a.
-Business to Consumer (B2C) – It refers to the online sale of goods, services, information directly to consumers.
+Business to Consumer (B2C) – It refers to the online sale of goods, services, information directly sold to the consumers.
 It can be a primary business or supplementing an existing business.

 b.
-Business to Business (B2B) – It refers to an online exchange of services, products or information between businesses.
+Business to Business (B2B) – It refers to the online exchange of services, products or information between businesses.
 This is also a rapidly growing segment and transactional figures will often be, higher.

 c.
 Business to Government (B2G) – It refers to exchange of services, products or information digitally between businesses and governments.

 A good way to get started is to look at Canadian corporate names (except Quebec) and trademarks database (Nuans).
 Check out name availability from here.
-Alternatively, you can also use tools like ownr to register your business online or look at the list of tools to register your business online.
+Alternatively, you can also use tools like ownr to register your business online or take a look at our list of tools to register your business online.

 Identify the problem you are going to solve in Canada, the basics of entrepreneurship.
-It could be anything from social, technological, political or socioeconomical.
+It could be anything from social, technological, political or socio-economical problem.
 Note that a successful business fills the gap which aren’t being filled.
 You solve a problem and grow a business along with it.

 “A simple thumb rule is that the bigger a problem you solve, the more money you make, especially when we are talking online businesses”

-If you are a new business or just getting started online, consider developing Digital buyer personas and start developing content for each of your target buyer persona.
+If you are a new business or just getting started online, consider developing Digital buyer personas and start developing content for each of your target buyer persona from there.
 This will ensure that you start attracting relevant audience for your business.
-Alternatively, you could also utilize market research tools like Survey Monkey and so on for getting started.

 Set up a business bank account.
-Consider using an e business account like BMO ebusiness for getting started and move on to an enhanced business banking plan later when you grow.
+Consider using a free e business account like BMO ebusiness for getting started and move on to an enhanced business banking plan later when you grow.
+US dollar vs Canadian dollars in day to day business transactions is another choice you will have to bank and of course, the bank account could vary accordingly.

 Funds.
 An online business doesn’t really need a lot to get started.
 So funding isn’t absolutely necessary, but having some money or capital is always helpful in the long run.
 It gives you wings to get soaring quicker.
 Google Ventures is a great place for unique and out of the box start-ups to get funding from.